 What Is Your Headache Trying to Tell You?

-It's extremely important to correctly understand what type of headache is causing you pain and grief.
+It's extremely important to correctly understand what type of headache is causing your pain and grief.
 Better understanding the root of the problem can help you seek proper treatment.
-So, let’s take a closer look, as we examine seven types of headaches accompanied with the varying symptoms.
+So let’s take a closer look at seven types of headaches with varying symptoms:

 - Migraine.
 With an estimated 29 million Americans suffering from migraines, it is considered to be one of the more typical forms of headaches.
-According to the Migraine Research Foundation, migraines are known to be associated with nausea, dizziness, vomiting, light and sound sensitivities, usually lasting anywhere from 4-72 hours.
+According to the Migraine Research Foundation, migraines are known to be associated with nausea, dizziness, vomiting, and light and sound sensitivities, usually lasting anywhere from four to 72 hours.

 - Cluster.
 Unfortunately, cluster headaches carry the notion of being the most excruciating type of headache.
-They occur suddenly and come in spurts, hence the reasoning for being called “clusters.”
-These types of headaches can possibly last for months at a time, accompanied by congestion and watery eyes.
-The National Headache Foundation indicates the cause of these types of headaches is unknown.
+They occur suddenly and come in spurts, hence the term “clusters.”
+These can possibly last for months at a time, accompanied by congestion and watery eyes.
+The National Headache Foundation indicates the cause of these types of headaches as unknown.

 - Sinus.
-Commonly associated with seasonal allergies once sinuses become inflamed.
-With rapid or sudden head movement the pain intensifies causing severe discomfort near areas of the forehead, cheekbones or nose bridge.
-Don’t worry; sufferers of sinus headaches can receive antibiotics to treat their symptoms.
+This top is commonly associated with seasonal allergies once sinuses become inflamed.
+With rapid or sudden head movement, the pain intensifies, causing severe discomfort near areas of the forehead, cheekbones, or nose bridge.
+Don’t worry: Sufferers of sinus headaches can receive antibiotics to treat their symptoms.

 - Caffeine.
 Where would some of us be without our usual coffee routine?
-Late nights, early mornings and stressed days are maneuvered through an instant picker upper, better known as caffeine.
-If you have a specific time where you drink coffee during the day and you end up missing your daily dose of caffeine, it can trigger a withdrawal headache.
+Late nights, early mornings, and stress-filled days are maneuvered through an instant picker-upper, aka caffeine.
+If you have a specific time of day when you drink coffee but miss your daily dose, it can trigger a withdrawal headache.
 According to Dr. Peter Goadsby, the best remedy in combatting a caffeine headache is to either stick with your usual routine or stop drinking it completely.

-- Rebound-Medication Overuse Headaches (MOH) also known as “rebound” headaches are becoming increasingly familiar, at a rapid pace.
-These types of headaches are associated with the overuse of painkillers.
+- Rebound-Medication Overuse Headaches (MOH).
+Also known as “rebound” headaches, these are becoming increasingly familiar at a rapid pace, as they are associated with the overuse of painkillers.

-As you can see, headaches come in a variety of forms, sometimes with or without warning.
-So pay attention to the signs because it maybe your body’s way of trying to tell you something.
-Next time, you begin to feel a throbbing head sensation take precautionary action and go see your doctor in order to pinpoint the correct diagnosis and treatment.
+Headaches come in a variety of forms, sometimes with or without warning, so pay attention to the signs because it may be your body’s way of trying to tell you something.
+Next time you begin to feel a throbbing head sensation, take precautionary action and go see your doctor so as to pinpoint the correct diagnosis and treatment.